contrerascs/NFL-QB-ADVANCED-STATS/Readme.md

-NFL QB Advanced Stats
+# NFL QB vs QB Advanced Stats

-Overview
+# Overview

 NFL QB Advanced Stats is an interactive application that allows users to compare advanced quarterback statistics in the NFL from 2019 to the present.
 This tool facilitates detailed performance analysis across different seasons, transforming raw data into actionable insights.

-Features
+# Features

 Quick Comparisons: Compare quarterback statistics with just two clicks.